Configure automated investigation and response capabilities in Microsoft 365 Defender

 Make sure Microsoft 365 Defender is turned on

-In the navigation pane, look for Incidents, Action center, and Hunting, as shown in the following image:
+In the navigation pane, look for Incidents & Alerts, Hunting, and Action center as shown in the preceding image.

-If you see Incidents, Action center, and Hunting, Microsoft 365 Defender is turned on.
-See the procedure, Review or change the automation level for device groups (in this article).
+- If you see Incidents & Alerts, Hunting, and Action center, Microsoft 365 Defender is turned on.
+See the Review or change the automation level for device groups section of this article.

-If you do not see Incidents, Action center, or Hunting, then Microsoft 365 Defender might not be turned on.
-In this case, proceed to the next step (Review pending and completed actions, in this article).
+- If you do not see Incidents, Action center, or Hunting, Microsoft 365 Defender might not be turned on.
+In this case, visit the Action center).

 In the navigation pane, choose Settings > Microsoft 365 Defender.
 Confirm that Microsoft 365 Defender is turned on.